 Follow Up with Your Primary Care Doctor:

-When you arrive home, you might still be recovering from your injuries, which means you’ll need medical supervision and continuing care.
-Your physician is familiar with your medical history, so he or she can develop a personalized regimen to support the healing process.
+When you arrive home, you might still be recovering from your injuries.
+That means you’ll need medical supervision and continuing care.
+Your physician is familiar with your medical history.
+So he or she can develop a personalized regimen to support the healing process.
 Even if you don’t require further medical treatment, you should still see your primary care doctor to make the injury-causing accident is included with your medical records.

 Consider Alternative Therapies for Recovery: